-- 27. ----, the amount of global warming can be limited by reducing human emissions of heat-trapping gases and soot. - A) Although Earth's climate has been everying since the dawn of geologic time - B) As the concentration of methane at any one time in the atmosphere is only about 1.7 ppm - While it is definitely impossible stop global warming in a limited time window - D) Because the biosphere plays a key role in the flux of energy from the surface to the atmosphere - E) Since global warming is related to the more general phenomenon of climate change

-- 28. Although mortality among afflicted infants and children due to cystic fibrosis was high when it was first recognized as a separate disease in 1938, ---. - more than half of all victims of cystic fibrosis survived into adulthood because of aggressive therapeutic measures by the mid-1980s - B) the chief symptom of the disease is the production of a thick, sticky mucus that clogs the respiratory tract and the gastrointestinal tract - C) it is an inherited disorder mainly affecting people of European ancestry, and it is estimated to occur in 1 per 2,500 to 4,500 live births in these populations - D) the patients experienced severe side effects, including lung inflammation and signs of viral infection - E) many patients with cystic fibrosis regularly take antibiotics, sometimes in aerosolized form, in order to fight lung infections

-29. Besides making substantial progress in understanding the cosmos, ----.

-- A) pre-Greek medicine had been almost entirely confined to religion and ritual - B) the height of medical science in antiquity was reached late in the Hellenistic period - C) the apex of Greek science coincided with the rise of Roman power in the Mediterranean - C) the way the Greeks handled medicinal sciences was also phenomenal - the Greeks went far beyond their predecessors in their knowledge of the human body
+- ----, the amount of global warming can be limited by reducing human emissions of heat-trapping gases and soot. - A) Although Earth's climate has been evolving since the dawn of geologic time - B) As the concentration of methane at any one time in the atmosphere is only about 1.7 ppm - While it is definitely impossible stop global warming in a limited time window - D) Because the biosphere plays a key role in the flux of energy from the surface to the atmosphere - E) Since global warming is related to the more general phenomenon of climate change - 28.
+Although mortality among afflicted infants and children due to cystic fibrosis was high when it was first recognized as a separate disease in 1938, ----. - A) more than half of all victims of cystic fibrosis survived into adulthood because of aggressive therapeutic measures by the mid-1980s - B) the chief symptom of the disease is the production of a thick, sticky mucus that clogs the respiratory tract and the gastrointestinal tract - C) it is an inherited disorder mainly affecting people of European ancestry, and it is estimated to occur in 1 per 2,500 to 4,500 live births in these populations - the patients experienced severe side effects, including lung inflammation and signs of viral infection - many patients with cystic fibrosis regularly take antibiotics, sometimes in aerosolized form, in order to fight lung infections - 29.
+Besides making substantial progress in understanding the cosmos, ----. - A) pre-Greek medicine had been almost entirely confined to religion and ritual - B) the height of medical science in antiquity was reached late in the Hellenistic period - C) the apex of Greek science coincided with the rise of Roman power in the Mediterranean - C) the way the Greeks handled medicinal sciences was also phenomenal - E) the Greeks went far beyond their predecessors in their knowledge of the human body

-- A) the basin's refe in the history of the Tibetan Plateau's formation have made it a subject of scientific research and study - By the once sparsely populated area that belonged to horse breeders turned into an industrial development site - C) the basin is also home to a variety of wildlife and has cultural significance for the local Tibetan population - D) the basin is known for its vast salt flats, which are a result of the evaporation of ancient lakes that once existed in the region - E) the basin's situated primarily within Qinghai Province, and it is one of the country's most significant basins
+- 30. Because rich deposits of various minerals, coal, and petroleum were discovered in Qaidam basin in Tibet in 1950s, ----. - A) the basin's role in the history of the Tibetan Plateau's formation have made it a subject of scientific research and study - B) the once sparsely populated area that belonged to horse breeders turned into an industrial development site - the basin is also home to a variety of wildlife and has cultural significance for the local Tibetan population - the basin is known for its vast salt flats, which are a result of the evaporation of ancient lakes that once existed in the region - the basin is situated primarily within Qinghai Province, and it is one of the country's most significant basins